Changes to Medicaid

 Overview

-Maintaining Medicaid Expansion coverage requires meeting monthly community engagement requirements.
-These requirements apply to all Medicaid Expansion participants who do not meet the criteria for an exclusion.
+Some individuals enrolled in Medicaid Expansion must meet the monthly community engagement requirement unless they are a specified excluded individual.
+This requirement applies to all Medicaid Expansion participants who do not meet the criteria for an exclusion.

 Required Hours